cyberbobcity/setup-my-mac/README.md

 11. Setup Notable - Open Notable and point it to my notes folder

 12. Login to my 1Password Account - Open the app and login!
+When in Safari if it askes to enable 1Password, do so.

 13. Install the Creative Cloud apps I use